Intrapreneurship – New Paths in Market Development

 How companies can promote intrapreneurship

-Some measures to promote intrapreneurship are:
+Some measures to promote intrapreneurship include:

 Innovation labs

-Training and workshops
+Training courses and workshops

 Support from managers

-Bureaucracy and intrapreneurship
+Bureaucracy and Intrapreneurship

 Further development and adaptation

-More about it here:
+More information here: